k8-mb/k8-mb.github.io/_posts/2018-06-10-size-does-matter.md

 washing-bowl, before the acceptance negotiation.
 In this way, the door can open properly, but one of the power outlets is useless when the door is open, and the asymmetry of the outlets and the pipes is a bit ugly.
-Also, according to an architect we hired, the bowl should be fixed in an armor inside the wall, it is not obvious that moving it will not affect its stability.

 Anything seems to indicate an error of construction.
 It is not easy to accept that "the purchase contract contains no guarantees on the size of single rooms".
 Of course no one would complain about small differences, but here we are talking about difference of 25%.
 Before signing the contract, we asked [modifications][bathroom-customizations] to fourreal in the bathroom.
 For instance we asked for a bigger shower area.
 We did our requests on the basis of the information provided by fourreal.

 It could be argued about our naïveness in signing the "new" floor-plan.
 Indeed, we were worried about the steps.
 According to